A little more about me…

 Depression didn’t arrive overnight.
 It crept in slowly, over years of pushing through without rest, without joy, without connection to wonder—or to the Lord.
 I had drifted from relationship, from presence, and from peace.
 And eventually, I found myself lost in the dark.

-Wherever you are is your beginning.
+Wherever you are is your beginning, and you’re not going back.

 My family

-I live somewhere between the country and the city—close enough to run to town, far enough out to see the stars and breathe in the quiet.
 I need space to wander, to get distracted by the simplicity and complexity of unclaimed countryside, and to remember that fresh air can do holy things.

 We grow when we’re stretched.
 When we pour out and receive all at once.
 There’s sacred ground in the middle.